-Healthcare Counsel is the chambers of Jonathan Landau, a barrister authorised by the Bar Standards Board.
+Healthcare Counsel is the trading name of Healthcare Counsel Ltd authorised and regulated by the Bar Standards Board.
 Healthcare Counsel provides specialist legal advice and advocacy in relation to healthcare regulation.
 Areas of work include:

 - CQC inspections and enforcement